-Growing up in a large family of water-sport lovers, Louise Ellery decided to set herself apart.
-Her two brothers and sister have competed at national levels in swimming and water polo respectively but Louise chose to make her mark on land through dancing and basketball.
+Growing up in a large family of water sports competitors, Louise Ellery wanted to set herself apart.
+Her two brothers and sister have competed at national levels in swimming and water polo, but Louise made her mark on land as a dancer and basketball player.

-First representing Australia at the Athens 2004 Paralympics, Louise went on to achieve a world number one ranking for seated shot put in 2005.
-She was named the ACT Athletics Outstanding AWD Athlete in 2003-2004, 2009-2010 and 2010-2011as well as the Athletics Australia Female Athlete with a Disability of the Year 2009-2010.
-The Beijing Games saw her finish sixth in the shot put, an effort of which she is very proud of considering she suffered migraines throughout the Games.
+First representing Australia at the 2004 Paralympic Games in Athens, Louise went on to achieve a world number one ranking for seated shot put in 2005.
+She was named the ACT Athletics Outstanding AWD Athlete in 2003-2004, 2009-2010 and 2010-2011 as well as the Athletics Australia Female Athlete with a Disability of the Year in 2009-2010.
+Louise’s next appearance at a Paralympic Games saw her place 6th in shot put, a result that she is very proud of, considering she suffered migraines throughout the Games.

-Louise’s athletic ability shone through in 2010, winning gold at the Delhi Commonwealth Games with a world record throw of 6.17m.
-She later beat her world record at a domestic competition in Canberra with a distance of 6.24m.
-A bronze medal at the 2011 IPC World Championships 18 months out from the London Games indicated Louise’s medal potential and in London she won her first ever Paralympic medal with silver in the shot put.
+In 2010 Louise threw the shot a world record distance of 6.17m to win gold at the Commonwealth Games.
+She later beat this record at a domestic competition in Canberra, throwing a distance of 6.24m.
+A bronze medal at the 2011 IPC World Championships further indicated Louise’s medal potential for London, where she claimed silver in shot put.

-The one time model is also a great scrabble player, loves her dog Sachi and is a fan of the Australian band Butterfingers and Numbers Radio.
-She graduated from Canberra Institute of Technology with a certificate III in Business along with her mother and coach June.
-It was a momentous occasion as the pair had spent seven years studying in between training commitments.
-Louise has since furthered her studies, completing a certificate IV in HR.
+The one-time model is a great scrabble player, loves her 18-year-old dog, Sachi, and is a fan of the Australian bands, Butterfingers and Numbers Radio.
+She graduated from Canberra Institute of Technology with a Certificate III in Business along with her mother and coach, June.
+It was a momentous occasion for both of them, as they had spent seven years studying between training commitments.
+Louise has also since completed a Certificate IV in Human Resources.